mikechase3/notebook.mchase.me/development/game-development/unreal-engine/projects-and-file-structure/static-meshes.md

 ![](<../../../../.gitbook/assets/image (159).png>)

-1. Click Collision and add a box.&#x20;
+1. Click Collision and add a box.
 2. Move it around the colliding object.

 ![Transform the box so it rotates within the leg.](<../../../../.gitbook/assets/image (160).png>)